Cantera/cantera-website/pages/science/flames.rst

 :math:`k`, :math:`W_k` is the molecular weight of species :math:`k`, and :math:`\dot{\omega}_k` is the molar production rate of species :math:`k`.

-The tangential velocity :math:`w` has been assumed to be zero, and the fluid has been assumed to behave as an ideal gas.
+The tangential velocity :math:`w` has been assumed to be zero.
+The model is applicable to both ideal and non-ideal fluids, which follow ideal-gas or real-gas (Redlich-Kwong and Peng-Robinson) equations of state.

 To help in the solution of the discretized problem, it is convenient to write a differential equation for the scalar :math:`\Lambda`: